dustinmschroeder/dustinmschroeder.github.io/teaching/teaching_page.markdown

 ![Alt text](/images/lasa.jpg)

-I have been a volunteer coach for the High School Science Olympiad team at the Liberal Arts and Science Academy in Austin Texas since 2007.
-The students on the team com
+I have been a volunteer coach and mentor for the high school Science Olympiad team at the Liberal Arts and Science Academy in Austin, Texas since 2007.
+The students on the fifteen-person team compete in twenty-three events that span physics, chemistry, earth and space science, life science, technology, and inquiry into the nature of science.
+I help facilitate the student leadership of the team and provide expertise and guidance on the earth science and engineering focused events.
+The team has won first place in the state of Texas for every year that I have been a volunteer coach.

-I have particularly prodiced guidance and coaching in these certain events.
-Historically teams from texas have been so, so but this team has done the following impressive things.

 Team Placement Nationally: